-Join us in this exciting community initiative before June 11th to receive Founder recognition.
-Early contributions make it possible to support our Call to Artists!
+More than 100 people joined in as Founders during May 2021!
+Make sure to send in a contribution before June 18th to earn Founder status.
+Early contributions make it possible to support our Call to Artists.
 Together we can make sure that as residents and visitors walk through Lexington's town center they see evidence in the built environment that women were - and still are - important here in Lexington.
 All women!

-Below you will see some of the milestones we reach as we work together!
-Explore this website for ways to get involved, and join us!
+Explore this website for ways to get involved, and join us on Facebook or instagram.

 Fall Special Town Meeting 2020

 Community outreach: Speaker Series continues, special guests add new ideas.